 ATS scoring varies by platform, but the core components are keyword coverage (how many required and preferred skills from the job description appear in your resume), keyword placement (where those skills appear and with what density), section detection (whether the ATS can correctly identify your resume's structure), and formatting parseability (whether the document can be read and extracted reliably).
 Most systems weight required qualifications more heavily than preferred ones.

-Over 98% of Fortune 500 companies and the vast majority of mid-sized employers use an ATS for managing applications.
-Smaller companies (under 50 employees) may review resumes manually, but they are increasingly adopting lightweight ATS tools as well.
+99.7% of Fortune 500 companies used an ATS in 2025 (Jobscan State of the ATS, 2025), and the vast majority of mid-sized employers do as well.
+Smaller companies (under 50 employees) may review resumes manually, but they are increasingly adopting lightweight ATS tools.
 If you are applying to any company through an online portal, assume an ATS is processing your application.

 Yes, and you should never add skills you do not have.
 Most candidates have significant legitimate keyword gaps simply because they use different terminology than the job description.
 "Cross-functional collaboration" vs. "stakeholder management," or "Python scripting" vs. "Python development" can produce very different scores even when describing the same capability.
 Mirroring the posting's exact language for skills you genuinely possess is the single safest and most effective way to improve your score.